esquan/cse15l-lab-reports/lab2.md

 ## Part 3

 From the labs, I have learned a lot of information that I did not know before.
-Before coming to UCSD, I had no prior knowledge about coding and barely anything about how URLs work, so everything we have been learning from the labs and from lectures has been new to me.
+Before coming to UCSD, I had no prior knowledge about coding and knew barely anything about how URLs and servers work, so everything we have been learning from the labs and from lectures has been new to me.

 From lab 2, I learned how to use Github Desktop to clone a repository from the internet, and to commit and push changes made to my code.
 Additionally, I learned what forking a repository means, what a port and localhost are, how to run a server on a remote computer, and how to access a URL from the command line using <mark>curl</mark>.

-From lab 3, I practiced and became more comfortable with using Junit tests, especially with understanding the command line arguments we use to run the tests which was never explained in CSE 12.
-I learned that <mark>;</mark> or <mark>:</mark> is used to separate paths where Java will look for classes, that <mark>.jar</mark> is a file format simlar to a <mark>.zip</mark> file but for classes.
+From lab 3, I practiced and became more comfortable with using Junit tests, especially with understanding the command line arguments we use to run the tests which was never fully explained in CSE 12 despite using these commands.
+I learned that <mark>;</mark> or <mark>:</mark> is used to separate paths where Java will look for classes, and that <mark>.jar</mark> is a file format simlar to a <mark>.zip</mark> file but for classes.
 I also learned that <mark>*</mark> allows you to tell javac to compile all the files in the given directory.

 <br/>